 It’s the Stupidity, Economists

-Capitalism’s success, at every level, is dependent on someone else’s stupid decision.
+Capitalism’s success, at every level, is dependent stupidity.

-The second someone makes a smart decision, the flow of stupidity stops.
-If someone realizes the former warehouse’s neighborhood couldn’t possibly support a high-end coffee shop, then the space stands empty.
+When someone makes a smart decision, the flow of stupidity stops.
+If someone realizes the former warehouse’s neighborhood couldn’t possibly support a high-end coffee shop, the space empties.
 Supplies go unsold.
 Labor isn’t needed.
 Insurance agents and accountants sit idle.
 There’s no need for marketers and advertisers or even baristas.

-And that’s why the argument that rich people need tax breaks because they are wealth and job creators falls apart.
-Rich people are smart, at least about money.
-They make sure to invest as much as possible in things will make them money or will not lose them money.
+That’s why the argument that rich people need tax breaks because they are wealth and job creators falls apart.
+Rich people are smart about money.
+They invest in things will make them money or will at least not lose them money.
 Give them tax breaks, they are more likely to save than spend.

 Which is smart.
 And is therefore a danger to America’s economy.